perladvent/perldotcom/content/article/_pub_2012_10_an-overview-of-lexing-and-parsing.md

 Such in-line data can be accessed effortlessly by the very neat and very fast module [Data::Section::Simple](http://metacpan.org/module/Data::Section::Simple).
-Because Perl has already loaded the moduleâand is executing itâthere is essentially no overhead whatsoever in reading data from within it.
+Because Perl has already loaded the module—and is executing it—there is essentially no overhead whatsoever in reading data from within it.
 Don't you just love Perl!
 And MetaCPAN of course.
 And a community which contributes such wondrous code.